In Immigration Court? The Experienced Los Angeles Immigration Attorneys at the Goldstein Immigration Lawyers Can Help!

 If you’ve received a letter entitled Notice to Appear in Immigration Court, then you have been placed into the removal or deportation process.
 This means that the Department of Homeland Security seeks your deportation from the United States.
 If you want to stay in the United States and avoid deportation, it is very important to understand your options in immigration court.
 You need to know what types of immigration relief you may be eligible for, what types of relief you simply don’t qualify for, and what your chances of success with certain applications really are.

-The experienced Los Angeles immigration attorneys at the Goldstein Immigration Lawyers can help you evaluate your chances of winning a deportation case.
+The experienced immigration attorney in Los Angeless at the Goldstein Immigration Lawyers can help you evaluate your chances of winning a deportation case.
 Our team will realistically assess your options, choose the best strategy for your case, and then we’ll fight hard to keep you here.
 If you find yourself in immigration court, don’t wait to contact the Goldstein Immigration Lawyers today.

 Here are some common deportation defense strategies that we often see in Los Angeles Immigration Court: